GSA/plainlanguage.gov/_pages/resources/articles/mary-dashs-writing-tips.md

 Plain: Organizations can save shipping costs by sending their brochures by bulk mail.

-Legal: Pursuant to Internal Revenue Code Section 86(a)(1)(A), gross income must include no more than one--half of the social security benefits received during the tax year.
+Legal: Pursuant to Internal Revenue Code Section 86(a)(1)(A), gross income must include no more than one—half of the social security benefits received during the tax year.

 Plain: Gross income must include no more than one-half of the social security benefits received during the tax year [Section 86(a)(1)(A)of the Internal Revenue Code].

 ## Problem words

 Problem Words challenge most of us, which/that is hard to accept/except.
 These words don't affect/effect all of your work.
 You may think it's all right/alright to use the wrong word, but just among us writers, it's a problem.
 Even if we appraise/apprise you of the right word choice, as we're doing here, to ensure/assure/insure you have the right choices, you should check this list bimonthly/twice a month/every two months as a refresher.
 For example, take "capital" and "capitol".
 If you cite/site the "capital" of our nation, or the "capitol" building, what's the difference?
-They both comprise/compose part of the English language and seem to refer to the same thing--right?
+They both comprise/compose part of the English language and seem to refer to the same thing—right?

 Do you think it doesn't make a difference?
 Nothing could be farther/further from the truth.
 Choosing the correct word says something about us, our organization, and our professionalism.
-If you just rely on good word references (e.g.,--or is it i.e.?--this one and others), the principals/principles of good writing begin to fall into place.
+If you just rely on good word references (e.g.,—or is it i.e.?—this one and others), the principals/principles of good writing begin to fall into place.
 Effective business writing which/that includes helping you select the right words, helps all of us communicate more effectively, and more efficiently.
 Besides, we want our readers to focus on the purpose and message of our document, not play guessing games with poor word choices.
 Some of the most frequently misused words are:

 **Accept**: Use accept as a verb meaning, "to receive."<br>
 I accept this award on behalf of all the members of the team.